Mike Devlin (American football)

-Michael Richard Devlin (born November 16, 1969) is an American former professional football player and coach who is the offensive line coach for the Los Angeles Chargers of the National Football League (NFL).
+Michael Richard Devlin (born November 16, 1969) is an American former professional football player and coach.
+He most recently served as the offensive line coach for the Los Angeles Chargers of the National Football League (NFL).

 Early life

 Devlin attended Cherokee High School in the Marlton section of Evesham Township, New Jersey and was a letterman in football.
 Devlin played for the second-best high school football team in New Jersey, losing The Star-Ledger Trophy to the number one team and USA Today top five ranked Union High School Farmers.
 Devlin would later start with two Union Farmers at the University of Iowa, running back Tony Stewart and Offensive Guard Mike Ferroni.

 Professional career

 Devlin was selected by the Buffalo Bills in the fifth round of the 1993 NFL draft after playing college football as an interior lineman with the Iowa Hawkeyes.

 He played 58 career games over a span of seven years in the NFL.
 During his three-year stint with the Buffalo Bills, he played on special teams and at center and guard, backed up All-Pro Kent Hull, and made an appearance in Super Bowl XXVIII.
 On March 8, 1996, Devlin signed with the Arizona Cardinals.
 During his time there, he was part of the starting lineup at center in all but two of twenty-six games.
 Devlin retired from playing after the 1999 season.